Anaerobic Digestion of Food Waste

 As a result, new regulations were brought in, such as the Animal By-Products Regulations to prevent of recurrence of these problems, and these measures eliminated many traditional methods for the re-use of many waste foods

-At the same time rising affluence, the tendency for people to live alone and cook less, and the increase in the number of working mothers with less time to cook at home has increased the amount of pre-processed food bought and wasted.
+At the same time rising affluence, the tendency for people to live alone and cook less, and the increase in the number of working mothers, with less time to cook at home, have led to an increase in the amount of pre-processed food bought and wasted.

-As a result of this, coupled to a greater casualness to the waste of food, the amount of food waste in our waste has risen faster than overall waste tonnages.
+As a result of this, coupled with a greater casualness to the waste of food, the amount of food waste in our waste has risen faster than overall waste tonnages.

-Are You Personally a Part of the Problem?
+Are You Personally a Part of the Food Waste Problem?

 © Copyright US Dept of Agriculture licensed for reuse under CC BY 2.0 https://www.flickr.com/photos/usdagov/15032644782